tinverse/tsm/README.md

 ```

-#### Timer Driven State Machine
+#### TimedExecutionPolicy

 A whole class of problems can be solved in a much simpler manner with state machines that are driven by timers.
-The problem is to model traffic lights at a 2-way crossing.
+Consider the problem of having to model traffic lights at a 2-way crossing.
 The states are G1(30s), Y1(5s), G2(60s), Y2(5s).
-The signal stays on for the amount of time indicated in the brackets adjacent to the signal before moving on to the next.
+When G1 or Y1 are on, the opposite R2 is on etc. The signal stays on for the amount of time indicated in parenthesis before moving on to the next.
 The added complication is that G2 has a walk signal.
 If the walk signal is pressed, G2 stays on for only 30s instead of 60s before transitioning to Y2.
 The trick is to realize that there is only one event for this state machine: The expiry of a timer at say, 1s granularity.
 Such problems can be modeled by using timer driven state machines.
 Applications include game engines where a refresh of the game state happens every so many milliseconds, robotics, embedded software and of course traffic lights :).

 ```cpp
 struct TrafficLightHsm : public Hsm<TrafficLightHsm>